RogerJFX/PPP/ppp.md

 It is beyond our scope to discuss all rules of modern high quality software development.

-There is one reason to keep this chapter: let us figure out what makes even brillant code impolite.
+There is one reason to keep this chapter: let us figure out what makes even brilliant code impolite.

 **Example a: Lambdas**